 Generalizing new ground images across different regions is a more challenging task than within the same region, as the test area may appear vastly different from the training area.
 Despite this increased difficulty, our approach still demonstrates strong performance.
 As shown in Table \ref{table1} Cross-Area, Our average localization error is 40\% lower than SliceMatch, and our median localization error is 64\% lower than SliceMatch.
 Compared to descriptor-based matching methods, our approach exhibits greater robustness.

 In the cross area of VIGOR, our algorithm performs better than previous methods in both known and unknown directions.
-Additionally, as shown in Figure \ref{img3}, we tested the performance of our algorithm across various angles using a model trained on unknown directions.
-Our algorithm demonstrated strong stability against noise for different angle variations in both same area and cross area.
+Additionally, as shown in Figure \ref{img3}, we tested the performance of our algorithm across various angles using a model trained in unknown directions.
+Our algorithm demonstrated strong stability against noise for different angle variations in both the same area and cross area.